 Ask your loved one, what are some of the things that they’re finding difficult.
 Ask open questions.
 Talk calmly and prompt them with some of the things you’ve observed.
 Avoid judgement and make sure they know that the decision about care is theirs to make.

-If they’re relying heavily on family and friends for aged care
+Are your parents relying heavily on family and friends for help?

 It’s easier to accept help from family and friends but at some point this can become too much.
 You may be the one having to step in and help and time with your loved one may be taken up with cleaning, cooking and washing rather than spending quality time over a cuppa or looking through old photo albums.